 Dear Privacy Promoter,

 Thanks for bringing up this interesting dilemma.
 I know you want what is best for your son.
-As I’ve been reading and re-reading your questions, several issues seem to be in play:
+As I’ve been reading and re-reading your questions about toilet privacy, several issues seem to be in play:

 - Developmental stages

 - How to talk about the situation at home

 So, let me jump in and share my thoughts.

 Developmentally, three-year-olds are typically not very self-conscious about nudity; that comes later.
 They are curious about everything because that is how they learn.
 My specialty is children a bit older, and I have created these charts about the Ages and Stages of Sexual Development.
 For younger children, the Talk with Your Kids and the Teaching Sexual Health websites have some helpful information on age-appropriate bathroom etiquette and behavior.

 It is important to teach young children the difference between public and private behaviors.
 Of course, toileting is a private behavior, right?
 In families, nudity and bathroom privacy are treated in a variety of ways.
 The important thing is not to shame children (or adults) about bodies or bodily functions.
 As soon as a child can wipe their own bottom and wash their own hands, they can toilet themselves.
 At that point, you can work with your child to figure out the best way to respect their privacy during toileting based on your family’s values and norms.
 Until then, it is wise to provide help and teaching and modeling.